-But Can Lavender Make You Sleep?
+But Can Lavender Actually Make You Fall Asleep?

 No, that just isn’t possible; otherwise bees would be falling asleep all the time.
 Seriously, what lavender does is relax you, it prevents agitation and stress.
 Other research has documented that lavender may slow the activity of the nervous system.